grafana/scribe/README.md

 ```

 If your pipeline defines any inputs it will prompt you for them, or optionally you can provide them as arguments by using the `-arg-{argument}` flag.

+## Design

+This project is designed with two main elements in mind:

+- The library that pipeline developers interact with.
+Some people refer to this as the "porcelain"
+- The internal packages that do all of the real work.
+This is often refered to as the "plumbing"

+It is important that the "porcelain" stays as readable and minimal as possible and doesn't contain excessive implementation details.

 ## Caveats